icmaa/vue-storefront/src/modules/icmaa-google-tag-manager/README.md

 This module contains all functionality for our Google-Tag-Manager (GTM) implementation.

-The GTM is by default disabled until the cookie-notice is accepted.
-This can be disabled by the config value: `forceCookieAccept`.

 ## Add custom page-types to custom routes

 Follow these steps to add a custom page-view type: